Antigenic escape: Consequences of recent vaccines

 While vaccines are created to strengthen the immune response to pathogens, in many cases these vaccines are not able to cover the wide variety of strains a pathogen may have.
 Instead they may only protect against one or two strains, leading to the escape of strains not covered by the vaccine.
 This results in the pathogens being able to attack targets of the immune system different than those intended to be targeted by the vaccination.
 This parasitic antigen diversity is particularly troublesome for the development of the malaria vaccines.

 Solutions to escape of vaccination

-In order to fix this problem, vaccines must be able to cover the wide variety of strains within a bacterial population.
+In order to solve this problem, vaccines must be able to cover the wide variety of strains within a bacterial population.
 In recent research of Neisseria meningitidis, the possibility of such broad coverage may be achieved through the combination of multi-component polysaccharide conjugate vaccines.
 However, in order to further improve upon broadening the scope of vaccinations, epidemiological surveillance must be conducted to better detect the variation of escape mutants and their spread.